aws/aws-database-encryption-sdk-dynamodb/Examples/runtimes/java/DynamoDbEncryption/README.md

 │   │   └── searchableencryption: Examples demonstrating searchable encryption configuration and usage └── └── test: Our tests that run these examples
 ```

+## Getting Started

+### Development Requirements

+* A Java 8 or newer development environment

+### Building and Running

+Each example includes a runnable `main` method
+and a description of the required command line arguments.
+To run a given example, inspect its particular setup requirements,
+create and/or grant access to any required AWS resources,
+and run the example as specified in the file.

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License

+This project is licensed under the Apache-2.0 License.